jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 layout: default
 title: Installing Plugdata and the toolchain
 nav_order: 3
+parent: Installation and setting up Plugdata with Daisy
 ---
 {: .new }
->On this page:
+> On this page:
->- Install plugdata and the toolchain
+> - Install plugdata and the toolchain
->- describe your custom Daisy setup and create a custom json
+> - describe your custom Daisy setup and create a custom json
->- compile using Heavy
+> - compile using Heavy

 # [](#compiling_workflow)Compiling workflow